Fall Protection Equipment and Scissor Lifts – Separating Myths from Facts

 Aerial lifts differ from scissor lifts when it comes to fall protection equipment.
-Since aerial lifts and other aerial work platforms (AWPs) extend to huge heights – some reach well over 100 feet into the sky – they’re subject to certain fall protection requirements from OSHA.
+Since aerial lifts and other aerial work platforms (AWPs) extend to huge heights – some reach well over 100 ft. into the sky – they’re subject to certain fall protection requirements from OSHA.

-> Scissor lifts, however, are much closer to the ground.
-Most scissor lifts have a maximum extension of 30-40 feet.
+Scissor lifts, however, are much closer to the ground.
+Most scissor lifts have a maximum extension of 30-40 ft.
 That’s high enough to cause accidents and injuries from falls, but not quite as dangerous as aerial lifts.

-> Given the confusion surrounding fall protection equipment with scissor lifts, many myths exist about scissor lift fall protection.
+Given the confusion surrounding fall protection equipment with scissor lifts, many myths exist about scissor lift fall protection.
 We can help you with all aspects related to fall protection training – it’s just one of the many subjects you’ll learn about with our OSHA compliant courses.

-> For scissor lift fall protection, our training courses definitely separate myths from facts.
+For scissor lift fall protection, our training courses definitely separate myths from facts.
 Let’s look at some of the most common ones now!

 Scissor Lift Fall Protection and Fall Protection Lifts: What You Need to Know

 Here are some myths and facts related to scissor lift fall protection.

 A guardrail system is just as effective as fall protection equipment.